 The 42mm column-wheel chronograph—which times to 1/10th of a second—houses the El Primero 400B Automatic movement, the latest update to the 1969 legend, with 326 parts and 50 hours of power reserve.
 The brushed dial, inspired by the interior of the Range Rover, features a tachymeter scale (for measuring speed) on the outer rim of the dial and the faceted, rhodium-plated hour markers and hands in are coated with SuperLuminova for easy viewing in the dark.

 The black case is crafted in high-tech aluminium and features a sapphire crystal caseback for viewing the movement (it’s equipped with a specially engraved rotor with both brand logos on it).
-Water resistant to 100 meters, the watch comes in two different strap options: perforated rubber coated in ivory- or blue-hued calfskin—a nostalgic touch that recalls the steering wheel covers and driving gloves of those glorious days of yesteryear. $7,700.
+Water resistant to 100 meters, the watch comes in two different strap options: perforated rubber coated in ivory- or blue-hued calfskin—a nostalgic touch that recalls the steering wheel covers and driving gloves of those glorious days of yesteryear.
+Price: $7,700.